-Cienega Trail is a 4.2 mile moderately trafficked out and back trail located near Sandia Park, NM that features a river and is rated as moderate.
+Cienega Trail is a 4.2 mile moderately trafficked out and back trail located near Sandia Park, New Mexico that features a river and is rated as moderate.
 The trail is primarily used for hiking and horses and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash